 Gluck began his career as a police-beat reporter at small daily newspapers in 1981.
 In 1983, he began ghost writing a newspaper column for the American Institute of CPAs.
 He returned to newspapers in 1986, covering Wall Street and writing a column for five years at The New York Daily News.
 From 1991 to 1996, Gluck covered wealth management at Worth magazine.

-Since mid-1996, Gluck has been writing about practice management and the financial advice profession monthly in The Gluck Report, which is now published in Financial Advisor.
-In 2009, Gluck launched Advisors4Advisors, a practice management website for advisors.
+From mid-1996 to 2013, Gluck wrote about practice management, financial planning and the profession monthly in The Gluck Report, in Investment Advisor and Financial Advisor.
+In 2009, Gluck launched Advisors4Advisors, which is a leading portal for news about the profession.

-Gordonson oversees all technology systems at API, including development and maintenance of its content management and compliance systems, which are used by 1,800 advisory firms to manage their websites, email newsletters, and print newsletters.
-He is the chief architect of API’s Personal Client Portals system, overseeing development of interfaces with professional applications used by advisors.
-The company’s proprietary CRM system, which embeds all of API’s processes to create websites, newsletters, brochures and other products, is maintained by developers supervised by Gordonson, as are the company’s web servers and internal network.
+Gordonson oversees all technology systems at API, including development and maintenance of its content management and compliance systems, which are used by regisered reps and IA reps to manage their websites, email newsletters, online vaults and print newsletters.
+He is the chief architect of AdvisorVault and oversees development of interfaces with applications used by advisors.
+Gordonson oversees the company’s infrastructure, servers, networks, and security.

 Before joining Advisor Products, Gordonson consulted to Citibank, Comverse Technologies, Siemens, Lockheed Martin, and EDO Corporation.
-He designed and developed software used in biomedical instrumentation, satellite phones, EZPass toll systems, digital call recording, bank transaction messaging, and a wide range of other systems.
+He designed and developed software and hardware used in biomedical instrumentation, satellite phones, EZPass toll systems, digital call recording, bank transaction messaging, and a wide range of other systems.
 Gordonson received a B.S. in Computer Engineering from Boston University, College of Engineering, and an M.S. in Electrical Engineering from the University of Santa Clara.
-He and his wife, Lynn, live in Long Island with their daughter, Julie, 18, and their son, Josh, 21, who attends MIT.